jupyterlite/jupyterlite/docs/configuring.md

 and other JavaScript.

-Extra wheels that can be installed via `piplite` in a running kernel can be added via the `--piplite-urls` CLI flag or `LiteBuildConfig/piplite_urls` config value, or simply left in-place in `lite_dir/pypi`.
+Extra wheels that can be installed via `piplite` in a running kernel can be added via the `--piplite-wheels` CLI flag or `LiteBuildConfig/piplite_urls` config value, or simply left in-place in `lite_dir/pypi`.

 These will be: